MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-configure-entra-to-ad.md

 #### Supported clauses

 A scoping filter consists of one or more clauses.
-Clauses determine which goups are allowed to pass through the scoping filter by evaluating each group's attributes.
-For example, you might have one clause that requires that a groups's "displayName" attribute equals "Marketing", so only Marketing groups are provisioned.
+Clauses determine which groups are allowed to pass through the scoping filter by evaluating each group's attributes.
+For example, you might have one clause that requires that a groups  "displayName" attribute equals "Marketing", so only Marketing groups are provisioned.

 #### The default security grouping
 The default security grouping is applied on top of every clause created and uses the "AND" logic.
 It contains the following conditions: